Broadway lyricist Sheldon Harnick, who wrote 'Fiddler on the Roof,' dies at 99

 "And Tommy worked an actual miracle!"
 Harnick exclaimed.
 "He got Jerry and me the job of writing the songs for a new musical called The Body Beautiful, even though Jerry and I had never written a song together, which is still astonishing to me!"

 The Body Beautiful was a flop, but producer and director Hal Prince liked their work and hired them for a musical called Fiorello!, which won them a Pulitzer.
-Prince worked together with Bock and Harnick on four shows; he directed She Loves Me and produced Fiddler on the Roof, which was directed by Jerome Robbins.
+Prince worked together with Bock and Harnick on four shows; Prince directed She Loves Me and produced Fiddler on the Roof.

 "The variety of what they could write was extraordinary," Prince told NPR.
 "The score of She Loves Me is as good as any score they've ever written, including Fiddler.
 It's so subtle and intelligent.
 And everything they wrote was character-driven."

-Prince directed She Loves Me and produced Fiddler on the Roof, which was directed by Jerome Robbins.
-Hal Prince says Robbins wasn't satisfied with the original opening number from Fiddler, a song called "We Haven't Missed a Sabbath Yet," because it didn't explain what the show was about.
+Fiddler on the Roof was directed by Jerome Robbins.
+Prince says Robbins wasn't satisfied with the original opening number from Fiddler, a song called "We Haven't Missed a Sabbath Yet," because it didn't explain what the show was about.

 "We met and we met and we met," Prince explained, "and each time he'd say, 'But what's it about?
 What's it about?'
 And finally Sheldon – I've never heard him lose his temper before – said 'Oh, for God's sakes, Jerry, it's about tradition!'
 And Jerry said, 'That's it!
 That's what it's about.
 Write the opening number.'"